raspibolt/raspibolt/guide/bonus/bitcoin/Sparrow-Terminal.md

   $ sudo mv /tmp/Sparrow/* /opt/sparrow-terminal
   ```

-* Create a symlink to RaspiBolts default launcher folder
+* Add the Sparrow executable to your PATH by creating a symlink to it wihtin `/usr/local/bin`, which is already part of PATH.

   ```
   $ sudo ln -s /opt/sparrow-terminal/bin/Sparrow /usr/local/bin/Sparrow